seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 - Improve the sharing of information and resources between programs and across departments (How would bimodal work?)

 **_Organization Engagement_**
+- Coordinate with other departments to centralize use and allocation of IT resources
 - Create/lead a working group (_invites members from across organizations_) for gathering information on prevailing IT challenges
 - Stimulate dialogues on the use of technology to improve services